Camb-ai/MARS5-TTS/README.md

 4. Push changes to new upstream branch: `git push --set-upstream origin <NAME-NEW-BRANCH>`
 5. On github, go to your fork and click 'Pull request' to begin the PR process.
 Please make sure to include a description of what you did/fixed.

+## License

+We are open-sourcing MARS in English under GNU AGPL 3.0, but you can request to use it under a different license by emailing help@camb.ai

+## Join our team

+We're an ambitious team, globally distributed, with a singular aim of making everyone's voice count.
+At CAMB.AI, we're a research team of Interspeech-published, Carnegie Mellon, ex-Siri engineers and we're looking for you to join our team.

+We're actively hiring; please drop us an email at ack@camb.ai if you're interested.
+Visit our [careers page](https://www.camb.ai/careers) for more info. at

 ## Acknowledgements

 Parts of code for this project are adapted from the following repositories -- please make sure to check them out!
 Thank you to the authors of:

+- AWS: For providing much needed compute resources (NVIDIA H100s) to enable training of the model.
 - TransFusion: [https://github.com/RF5/transfusion-asr](https://github.com/RF5/transfusion-asr)
 - Multinormial diffusion: [https://github.com/ehoogeboom/multinomial_diffusion](https://github.com/ehoogeboom/multinomial_diffusion)
 - Mistral-src: [https://github.com/mistralai/mistral-src](https://github.com/mistralai/mistral-src)
 - minbpe: [https://github.com/karpathy/minbpe](https://github.com/karpathy/minbpe)
 - gemalo-ai's encodec Vocos: [https://github.com/gemelo-ai/vocos](https://github.com/gemelo-ai/vocos)
 - librosa for their `.trim()` code: [https://librosa.org/doc/main/generated/librosa.effects.trim.html](https://librosa.org/doc/main/generated/librosa.effects.trim.html)